google/highway/g3doc/quick_reference.md

 *   Most common: pass `HWY_FULL(T[, LMUL=1]) d;` as an argument to return a native vector.
 This is preferred because it fully utilizes vector lanes.

-    For targets (e.g. RVV) that support register groups, the optional `LMUL` (1, 2, 4, 8) specifies the number of registers in the group.
+    Only for targets (e.g. RVV) that support register groups, the second argument (1, 2, 4, 8) specifies `LMUL`, the number of registers in the group.
 This effectively multiplies the lane count in each operation by `LMUL`.
-For mixed-precision code, `LMUL` must be at least the ratio of the sizes of the largest and smallest type. `LMUL > 1` is more efficient on single-issue machines, but larger values reduce the effective number of registers, which may cause the compiler to spill them to memory.
+This argument will eventually be an optional hint that may improve performance on 1-2 wide machines (at the cost of reducing the effective number of registers), but the experimental GCC support for RVV does not support fractional `LMUL`.
+Thus, mixed-precision code (e.g. demoting float to uint8_t) currently requires `LMUL` to be at least the ratio of the sizes of the largest and smallest type, and smaller `d` to be obtained via `Half<DLarger>`.

 *   Less common: pass `HWY_CAPPED(T, N) d;` as an argument to return a vector which may be native width, but no more than `N` lanes have observable